Quantum acoustics unravels Planckian resistivity

 In conclusion, foregoing the counting of phonons in favor of a quasiclassical description of the lattice reveals important new physical insights and implications for strange metals.
 We have reinstated the role of electron-phonon interactions in strange metals, long thought to be unimportant.
+Any complete theory of carrier transport must consider phonon scattering above $T_c$, as it consistently manifests regardless of the relative significance of other scattering mechanisms.
 Our work affirms the existence of a bound in diffusivity of charge carriers and correctly predicts the universal Planckian resistivity in addition to shedding light on the possible origin of the violation of the MIR limit and the displaced Drupe peak.